 The Cognitive Behavior Therapy Center of Sacramento Valley is part of the Cognitive Behavior Therapy Center, Adult & Child Counseling, Inc., a professional corporation with its main office at the Cognitive Behavior Therapy Center of Silicon Valley in Saratoga, CA. The Cognitive Behavior Therapy Center is fully owned by Laura Johnson, LMFT, LPCC.
-We employ a total of six therapists and a center assistant.

 How much does therapy cost at the CBT Center?

 This practice is not part of any in-network insurance panels.
 However, if you have a PPO or similar plan that allows you to see an out-of-network therapist, you may be eligible for partial reimbursement of the therapy fees.
 Since every insurance plan is different, we can’t tell you what your benefits are but clients who get reimbursed tend to receive anywhere from 25% to 70% of the fee allowed by the insurance company.
 Please contact your insurance company to verify whether you have benefits to see an out-of-network therapist and to obtain pre-approval (if required).
 Visit our Insurance page for additional information.

 Why should I consider going out-of-network for CBT therapy?

 While it can seem less expensive to see an in-network, insurance-based therapist, there are several benefits to seeing an out-of-network CBT specialist: